ASBoldt/NCSU-GBS-Pipeline/TASSEL_20121011/README.txt

 3. Navigate to that directory from the command line
 4. Execute the following command within the direcotry: git clone git://github.com/conceptstailored/NCSU-GBS-Pipeline.git
-5. This should have copied a directory called "maizegenetics" in your PROGRAM_DIR
+5. This should have copied a directory called "NCSU-GBS-Pipeline" in your PROGRAM_DIR
-6. Create another directory in your PROGRAM_DIR called "outputs"
+6. Create another directory in your PROGRAM_DIR/NCSU-GBS-Pipeline/TASSEL_20121011/maizegenetics called "outputs"
-7. Within PROGRAM_DIR/outputs create two directories:
+7. Within PROGRAM_DIR/.../outputs create two directories:
 	/fastq (and copy your fastq files here) /FastqPariedEndTagsAndTaxa (where program outputs will be stored)
-8. Place your key files in  PROGRAM_DIR/outputs
+8. Place your key files in  PROGRAM_DIR/.../outputs

 ** This is the bare bones approach to running only the paired end plugin.
 The TASSEL program can do many other things but requires a bit more setup